 What this means for your Windows 2012 Server OS

 October 2023 seems a long way off, and realistically it is over 2 years until the extended support comes to an end.
-However there is plenty to consider in looking to upgrade your Windows Server 2012 operating system.
+However, there is plenty to consider when looking to upgrade your Windows Server 2012 operating system.

-Existing hardware and the compatibility to new operating system
+Existing hardware and the compatibility with the new operating system

 Newer operating systems often require additional memory and processing speed to work effectively.
 Older servers may not have the capacity to cope with a newer operating system due to the advancement of technology in recent years.
 Simply installing a new operating system without fully establishing your hardware capability will most likely mean that your existing server and software may not work.
 This can cause a loss of data and your staff being unable to carry out their tasks.